 Here are some notes on key ingredients.
 For a full list of ingredients, check out the recipe card below.

-- Garlic- I love garlic and put it in just about every savory dish I make.
-Grated is best so that it blends well in the sauce, but finely minced works too.
+- Garlic- Grated garlic is best because it blends easily in the sauce, but finely minced garlic works too.

 Substitutions and Variations

-Here are a few ways you can customize this dutch oven mac and cheese recipe to fit your diet and taste preferences.
+Here are a few ways you can customize this easy Dutch oven mac and cheese recipe to fit your diet and taste preferences.

 Substitutions